 The EU General Data Protection Regulation

-We do not have personnel or operations in the Economic Area Union (“EEA”), or the United Kingdom (“UK”) (collectively, the “GDPR Jurisdictions”).
-And while we do not actively block or prohibit consumercustomers located in GDPR Jurisdictions from downloading the English language version of the Route App; nor merchant-customers there from offering our shipping protection service as a value add to their own customers, we do not direct our sales and marketing activities toward the GDPR Jurisdictions.
-We therefore do not believe that, as of the effective date of this policy, we are governed by the European Union’s General Data Protection Regulation (“GDPR”).
-We have, however, as required by the CCPA and other applicable U.S. laws such as the New York SHIELD Act, and as a good business practice generally, adopted and implemented a data security program that includes technical, organizational and administrative measures reasonably designed to protect, in a manner consistent with accepted industry standards, the privacy of those natural persons with whom we do business and to reduce the likelihood of unauthorized access to or unauthorized use of personal information we collect.
-We also enter into Data Protection Agreements with those of our merchant-customers who have, or believe they have, GDPR obligations that flow-down to us.
+We continue to develop and grow our compliance with international data privacy laws and regulations.
+We have, as required by the CCPA and other applicable U.S. laws such as the New York SHIELD Act, and as a good business practice generally, adopted and implemented a data security program that includes technical, organizational and administrative measures reasonably designed to protect, in a manner consistent with accepted industry standards, the privacy of those natural persons with whom we do business and to reduce the likelihood of unauthorized access to or unauthorized use of personal information we collect.
+We also enter into Data Protection Agreements with those of our merchant-customers who have, or believe they have, GDPR obligations that flow down to us.

 We reserve the right to change or update this statement from time to time.
 Please check our online and mobile resources periodically for such changes since all information collected is subject to the statement in place at the time of collection.
 Typically, we will indicate the effective/amendment date at the beginning of this statement.
 If we feel it is appropriate, or if the law requires, we’ll also provide a summary of changes we’ve made near the end of the new statement.

 If you have questions about our privacy statement or privacy practices, please contact our Privacy Office:

-Scope of this Notice
+Scope Of This Notice

 Additional information about cookies and tracking technologies is available here.

 track, compile, and analyze your use of our online and mobile resources (including which pages or portions of our online and mobile resources you are viewing and where you are viewing them from); and

-Updates to this Cookie Notice
+Updates To This Cookie Notice